-Caboratory: Three hours a week, two semesters.
+Lectures: Three hours a week, two semesters.
+Laboratory: Three hours a week, two semesters.

 Physics 2.
 Light, Heat and Sound.
-Basic Physical laws related to Light, Heat and Sound are integrated and verified experimentally.
+Basic Physical laws rered to Light, Heat and Sound are integrated and verified perimentally.

 TEXT: Sound, Light and Heat, Duncan and Starling, (Macmillan).